Luos-io/Documentation/_posts/boards/2019-03-15-controlled-motor.md

 The {{ board }} board provides a PID control on the output position, and PID control on the output speed, taking into account the reducer and the encoder.

-You can find basic information about PID control here: [<big>An introduction to PID control with DC motor</big>](https://medium.com/luosrobotics/an-introduction-to-pid-control-with-dc-motor-1fa3b26ec661).
+You can find basic information about PID control here: [<big>An introduction to PID control with DC motor</big>](https://medium.com/luosrobotics/an-introduction-to-pid-control-with-dc-motor-1fa3b26ec661) and a example code to tune your PID on the [Controlled motor module](/module/controlled-motor) page of this documentation.